 “This orchestra (…) delivers the goods with such ferocity, even a metal head would stop and give pause to digest the extravaganza on parade here.
 This is the sitting down listening experience of the year (…) A shining example of the passion it takes to keep classical music fresh”. –– MidWest Record

 You can also listen to the album on Spotify.

 OR you can buy a physical copy of the album via the PayPal link below.
 (You can use a credit card if you do not have a PayPal account!)

-This was our first studio recording, a demo-length album produced in 2011.
+This is the VICO’s first ever studio recording, an EP produced in 2011.
 It features three new Canadian works for intercultural orchestra, all commissioned and premiered by the VICO:

 1. Green Winds by Jin Zhang